nicofuccella/pdf-thumbnail/README.md

 ## What is pdf-thumbnail?

-Pdf-thumbnail creates a image of the first page of a pdf file.
+Pdf-thumbnail creates an image of the first page of a pdf file.
 You can also manipulate the image:

   * You can resize it in order to create a thumbnail
   * You can compress it with less quality or in another type (default jpg)